sanka4rea/Online_System_TA_Assignment/README.md

 # Online R-shiny system of TA Assignment
 <font size=4>

-Key codes for the very simple Online System for TA Assignment based on R shiny.
+Key codes for the simple Online System for TA Assignment based on R shiny.
-Used for backup and explaination to lab members.</font>
+Used for backup and explaination to lab members.
+No private infos were covered.</font>

 ## 1. Prerequisites